 Butternut squash gratin is everything you’d want in a cozy casserole dish.
 Cheesy, creamy, flavoured with thyme and garlic and extremely delicious!

 This delicious casserole works beautifully as a side dish to your Thanksgiving or Christmas feast.
+For another approach to gratin, give Cauliflower Gratin a try!

-The dish comes from the Dauphine region of France, and is made from sliced and layered potatoes cooked in butter, heavy creamy and garlic.
+The dish comes from the Dauphine region of France and is made from sliced and layered potatoes cooked in butter, heavy creamy and garlic.
 I decided to lighted up the recipe by using butternut squash instead of potatoes.

 We loved this version even more than the traditional one.
 The sweetness of butternut squash complimented by nutmeg and countered by the garlic was no match for plain potatoes.
 The flavour was far richer and more complex.

-How to Make It
+How to make it

 The method for making this gorgeous dish is very straightforward.
 Mix cream with nutmeg, crushed garlic clove, thyme sprigs and bay leaves and bring it to a boil.
 Take off the heat and let infuse for 10-15 minutes.
 Peel, deseed and slice butternut squash and layer in a buttered dish.

 Pour the herb and garlic infused cream over the squash, cover with a tin foil and bake at 350F/ 180C for 30 min.
 Uncover and sprinkle with any type of sharp cheese.
 I used mature white cheddar.
-Bake for 3o minutes longer uncovered.
+Bake for 30 minutes longer uncovered.

+- Use a large and shallow baking dish for this recipe.
+A rectangular 9 inch X 13 inch works well.
 Butternut squash tends to release too much liquid during the baking and is not nearly as starchy as potatoes.
 So if it is stacked high, the liquid doesn’t evaporate, which throws off the creamy consistency.
 I would avoid deep dishes for this recipe.

 The leftovers will keep fresh in the fridge up to 5 days.
+The flavours can even improve over time as they have more opportunity to meld together.

 Butternut Squash Casserole (Gratin)